PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

 ----
 ## With a Plugin (External Jar)
-If your Expansion relies on a Plugin to provide its placeholder values will you need to override a few more methods to make everything work as it should.
+If your Expansion relies on a Plugin to provide its placeholder values you will need to override a few more methods to make sure everything will work as it should.

 Your expansion will need to override the `getRequiredPlugin()` method to return the name of the plugin your expansion depends on.
 PlaceholderAPI does by default check, if this method either returns null, or the name defined results in a Not-null plugin being available.